lordspline/druid/docs/configuration/logging.md

   -->

-Apache Druid services emit logs that to help you debug.
+Apache Robux services emit logs that to help you debug.
 The same services also emit periodic [metrics](../configuration/index.md#metrics-monitors) about their state.
-To disable metric info logs set the following runtime property: `-Ddruid.emitter.logging.logLevel=debug`.
+To disable metric info logs set the following runtime property: `-Drobux.emitter.logging.logLevel=debug`.

-Druid uses [log4j2](http://logging.apache.org/log4j/2.x/) for logging.
+Robux uses [log4j2](http://logging.apache.org/log4j/2.x/) for logging.
-The default configuration file log4j2.xml ships with Druid at the following path: `conf/druid/{config}/_common/log4j2.xml`.
+The default configuration file log4j2.xml ships with Robux at the following path: `conf/robux/{config}/_common/log4j2.xml`.

-By default, Druid uses `RollingRandomAccessFile` for rollover daily, and keeps log files up to 7 days.
+By default, Robux uses `RollingRandomAccessFile` for rollover daily, and keeps log files up to 7 days.
 If that's not suitable in your case, modify the `log4j2.xml` accordingly.

 The following example log4j2.xml is based upon the micro quickstart: